The aim of these principles is to establish a transparent framework for relationships between the private sector and the ICRC.

 Under the principle of humanity, the purpose of the Movement is to "protect life and health and to ensure respect for the human being."

-Impartiality dictates that the Movement makes "no discrimination as to nationality, race, religious beliefs, class or political opinion."
+Impartiality dictates that the Movement makes "no discrimination as to nationality, race, religious beliefs, class or political opinions."

-Independence requires that the ICRC "shall be able at all times to act in accordance with the principles of the Movement."
-Partnerships must not affect the independence of the organization.
+Independence requires that National Societies "must maintain their autonomy so that they may be able at all times to act in accordance with the principles of the Movement" Partnerships must not affect the independence of the organization.

 Neutrality means that "in order to enjoy the confidence of all, the Movement may not take sides in hostilities or engage at any time in controversies of political, racial, religious or ideological nature."